 “News organizations should adopt recruitment, hiring, and retention practices that increase diversity of staff — as well as the owners”

-Yes, ownership does matter.
-We can't dance around the bush on this one, again my humble opinion based on personal experience.
+Yes, ownership, or executive office, does matter.
+We can't dance around the bush on this one, again in my humble opinion, and based on personal experience.